 Itching due to an internal medical condition

-This may include advanced liver or kidney disease.
+This may include advanced liver disease or kidney disease.
 Thyroid disease can also contribute to this.
-Underlying health conditions being a concern, in the vast majority (99% plus) of the patient’s that we see with an itch, there is no underlying medical condition that is directly contributing.
+While underlying health conditions are a cause for concern, in the vast majority (99% plus) of the patient’s that we see with an itch, there is no underlying medical condition that is directly contributing to itching.

 Itchy Skin Treatment